Resonance fluorescence and indistinguishable photons from a coherently driven B centre in hBN: Methods

 \subsection{Optical measurements}

+{ The two studied emitters are selected according to their count rate, saturation power, and dipole orientation.
+The latter falls into one of three main orientations separated by 60$^\circ$~\cite{Horder24}.
+The sample is oriented such that some emitters have a dipole orientation at about 45$^\circ$ relatively to the PBS axes, which is verified manually by realising emission extinction with a polariser inserted in the output arm.}

 Resonant cw excitation is performed using an external cavity laser diode, frequency-locked to a wavemeter with resolution $\sim$~4~fm.
-Resonant pulsed excitation is performed using a femtosecond Ti:Sapphire laser, frequency-doubled using a periodically-poled lithium niobiate crystal allowing second-harmonic generation with quasi phase matching.
-The laser extinction based on polarisation suppression is performed using a pair of Glan-Taylor calcite polarisers in association with a polarising beamsplitter and a quarter waveplate.
-Photons are detected using avalanche photodiodes.
-A time-correlated single photon counter allows electronic gating of the detection events.
+Resonant pulsed excitation is performed using a femtosecond Ti:Sapphire laser, frequency-doubled using a periodically-poled lithium niobiate crystal allowing for second-harmonic generation with quasi phase matching.
+The laser extinction based on polarisation suppression is performed using a pair of double Glan-Taylor calcite polarisers in association with a polarising beamsplitter and a quarter waveplate.
+Photons are detected using avalanche photodiodes (Micro Photon Devices PDM-UV). { A time-correlated single-photon counter allows us to measure the photon count rate (for resonant laser scans and RF spectroscopy), the histogram of the delays between photon detections in start-stop mode (for cw and pulsed $g^{(2)}$ measurements), as well as to time-tag all detection events relatively to the laser pulse for time gating by post-selection, which is used in the HOM experiments.
+A detailed estimation of the collection, transmission and detection efficiencies of the whole setup is provided in the Supplementary Information section~S3.}